sage-etcher/vim-i8080-syntax/README.md

 ### ASM File Extensions

-All strings contained within this list will be highlighted using the `syntax/i8080.vim` file.
+All strings within this list will be treated as file extensions to have 'i8080' highlighting applied.

 ``` vim-script
 let g:i8080_asm_extensions = [